-How could Jesus be the Messiah if he did not fulfil all that the Messiah was meant to do?
+How could Jesus be the Messiah if he did not accomplish all that the Messiah was meant to accomplish?

-The Jewish understanding and expectation of the Messiah comes from the multitude of Messianic prophecies found in the Tanach.
-Although Jesus fulfilled many Messianic prophecies, he is not widely regarded by the Jewish people as the Messiah.
-Why is that?
+The Jewish understanding of the Messiah comes from the multitude of Messianic prophecies found in the Tanach.
+Jesus fulfilled many of these Messianic prophecies.
+Why does the Jewish faith not regard him as the Messiah?

 According to the scriptures, the Messiah was supposed to:

-God extended a promise to the Israelites but they showed a lack of trust in his plan.
-Therefore his plan changed and it was the next generation that entered into the promised land instead.
+God extended a promise to the Israelites but they showed a lack of trust in his plan, therefore his plan changed and the next generation entered the promised land instead.

-Another example of a change in God’s plan is the vicegerency of Saul.
+Another example of a change in God’s plan appears in the book of First Samuel.
 Saul was God’s chosen, anointed king.
 God promised him this position but everything changed when Saul disobeyed God’s command.
-God told Saul to enter into a land and kill everything.
+God told Saul to enter the land and kill everything.
 But he didn’t fully obey, sparing the best sheep and cattle.
 God regretted making Saul his vicegerent (1 Samuel 15:11).
 God sent Samuel to inform Saul that he is no longer God’s vicegerent.

-22 “Tell me,” Samuel said.
+“Tell me,” Samuel said.
 “Does the Lord really want sacrifices and offerings?
 No!
 He doesn’t want your sacrifices.
-He wants you to obey him.
+He wants you to obey him…

-28 Samuel said, “The Lord has torn the kingdom of Israel away from you today, and he will give it to someone who is better than you.
-(1 Samuel 15:22,28)
+Samuel said, “The Lord has torn the kingdom of Israel away from you today, and he will give it to someone who is better than you.

-Saul failed to keep his end of his agreement with God, therefore, God’s plan had to change.
-Another example of God’s promise changing due to the actions of the people occurred during the time of the prophet Joshua.
+Saul failed to keep his part of the agreement with God, therefore, God’s plan had to change.
+God’s promise changed once more during the time of the prophet Joshua.

-God had promised the Israelites victory in battle.
-However, they lost the battle and the lives of thirty-six of their soldiers.
+In this story, God had promised victory to the Israelites in battle.
+However, they lost one battle and the lives of thirty-six of their soldiers.
 Joshua did not comprehend how or why this had happened.
 He went to the ark of the meeting and fell face to the ground.

 And Joshua said, “Alas, Sovereign Lord, why did you ever bring this people across the Jordan to deliver us into the hands of the Amorites to destroy us?
 If only we had been content to stay on the other side of the Jordan!…

-The Lord said: 11 Israel has sinned; they have violated my covenant, which I commanded them to keep.
+Israel has sinned; they have violated my covenant, which I commanded them to keep.
 They have taken some of the devoted things; they have stolen, they have lied, they have put them with their own possessions.
-12 That is why the Israelites cannot stand against their enemies; they turn their backs and run because they have been made liable to destruction.
+That is why the Israelites cannot stand against their enemies; they turn their backs and run because they have been made liable to destruction.
 I will not be with you anymore unless you destroy whatever among you is devoted to destruction.

 God previously told the Israelites not to take any of the war booty, for everything belonged to God.
 However, a man named Achan from the tribe of Judah disobeyed God’s command and stole some items – a robe, silver and gold and buried them under his tent.
 In doing so, he broke his promise to God, therefore God withdrew his promise to the Israelites.

 From the gospels, it is clear that some of the fiercest opponents of Jesus were the Jewish high priests and scholars.
-They were always accusing Jesus of various crimes in an effort to disprove his claim:
+They were always accusing Jesus of various crimes, trying to disprove his claim:

 Jesus cleverly pointed out a flaw in their logic.
-God’s vicegerent is the lawmaker, and can change the jurisprudence just as David had previously shown.
+God’s vicegerent is the lawmaker and can change jurisprudence just as David had previously shown.
 Furthermore, the Messiah was supposed to establish a new covenant between God and mankind.
 Doesn’t a new covenant always come with a new jurisprudence?
-If the Messiah was not meant to be a reformer of religion then what was his purpose supposed to be?
-Naturally the enemies of the Messiah or reformer are the scholars.
+If the Messiah was not meant to be a reformer of religion, then what was his purpose supposed to be?
+Naturally, the enemies of the Messiah or reformer are the scholars.

 This is how it was for Jesus.
-Jesus warned the chief priests and Pharisees that if they continued on challenging and rejecting their own Messiah, they would lose him and God’s promise would go to another people.
+Jesus warned the chief priests and Pharisees that if they continued challenging and rejecting their own Messiah, God’s promise would go to another people.

 “‘The stone the builders rejected